The Ultimate Guide for 2021

 Acoustic analysis – It’s always worth discussing ‘noise’ with your workplace consultant.
 Cleverly placed acoustic panels and screens are proven to provide positive health benefits for employees working in open-plan or busy environments.

-Here at COI, we can provide detailed onsite acoustic surveys and can confidently make recommendations using some of the UK’s market-leading acoustic manufacturers.
+Here at Combined Office Interiors, we can provide detailed onsite acoustic surveys and can confidently make recommendations using some of the UK’s market-leading acoustic manufacturers.

 Storage, filing and archiving surveys – By visiting your business our workplace consultants can complete a detailed filing site survey to identify your exact storage needs, speaking with key members of your team to ensure we accommodate every filing requirement.